-One big gripe of iPhone users over the years has been that Siri takes up the entire screen real-estate when triggered which hampers the usability of the device.
+One big gripe of iPhone users over the years has been that Siri takes up the entire screen real-estate when triggered which hampers the device’s usability.
 Well, that’s been fixed too.
-Siri will now pop-up as a small circular icon on the bottom of your screen and the results will be displayed in the form of a notification banner which will not hinder whatever you’re doing on your iPhone.
+Siri will now pop up as a small circular icon on the bottom of your screen, and the results will be displayed in the form of a notification banner which will not hinder whatever you’re doing on your iPhone.

 4. Minimized Incoming Call UI

-Looks like iOS 14 is all about Apple listening to its consumers, finally!
-Just like the complaint with Siri, all incoming calls on the iPhone would take up the entire screen, and hence, one could not go about doing their work on the iPhone without having to either dismiss the call or wait for the other person to hang-up.
-Thankfully, Apple has addressed this too with iOS 14, and now, just like on Android, an incoming call will be displayed as a notification banner and you will be able to either accept or reject the call without having to stop whatever you’re doing on your iPhone.
+It looks like iOS 14 is all about Apple listening to its consumers, finally!
+Just like the complaint with Siri, all incoming calls on the iPhone would take up the entire screen, and hence, one could not go about doing their work on the iPhone without having to either dismiss the call or wait for the other person to hang up.
+Thankfully, Apple has addressed this too with iOS 14, and now, just like on Android, an incoming call will be displayed as a notification banner.
+You will be able to either accept or reject the call without having to stop whatever you’re doing on your iPhone.

 5. On-device Dictation

 Dictation has been present on iOS for a long time.
-However, it made use of your Wi-Fi network or mobile data in order to process your voice input to text.
+However, it uses your Wi-Fi network or mobile data to process your voice input to text.
 With iOS 14, Apple has made the process completely offline which means all the transcription happens right on your phone itself, that too without an active internet connection which makes it faster.
 This is also a good step for privacy since your data no longer need to leave your device.

 6. A new Translate App

-iOS has been missing a default Translate app and that void has also been filled on iOS 14.
+iOS has been missing a default Translate app, and that void has also been filled on iOS 14.
 Users no longer have to rely on third-party translation apps like Google Translate as the default Translate app will now handle it for you.
-What’s better is that Apple’s translate app will also work completely offline, just like dictation so if you’re traveling and you don’t have network connectivity, you can use offline translation to communicate in a language you’re not familiar with.
+What’s better is that Apple’s translate app will also work completely offline, just like dictation so if you’re traveling.
+You don’t have network connectivity; you can use offline translation to communicate in a language you’re unfamiliar with.

 7. Big Updates to iMessage

-The Messages app on iOS 14 has received some major updates and features starting from pinned conversations.
-You can now pin important conversations to the top of the Messages app which will help you access those conversations quickly.
+The Messages app on iOS 14 has received some major updates and features, starting from pinned conversations.
+You can now pin important conversations to the top of the Messages app, which will help you access those conversations quickly.
 The pinned messages will be denoted by the image of the contact with whom you’re having the conversation.
-Along with this, Memojis have also been updated with support for new styles, faces, new accessories like hats and face masks, etc.
+Also, Memojis has been updated with support for new styles, faces, accessories like hats and face masks, etc.

 8. Revamped Maps